JSideris/DOThtml/pages/documentation/reference/tagsandattributes.md

 ``` HTML
 <b>BE BOLD &check;</b>
 ```

-This markup will be appended to the VDBO's virtual document, and the browser will render it as HTML.
+!!!/API!!!

 The argument passed into `h` does not actually have to create HTML elements; it could create text.
 But if the goal is to escape rendered HTML, consider using the `t` function (described next).

 ## Text Nodes